Abstr4ctz/ModernFocusFrame/README.md

 - ✔️ Customizable **frame scaling**
 - ✔️ Cast spells on focus without changing your target
 - 🔄 Planned **buff & debuff tracking** (coming soon)
+- 🎨 **Experimental Target of Focus system** – Allows tracking of the current target of your focus!

 ---
 ## ⚙️ Commands